Skip to content

 Oracle Talent Management facilitates strategic review and analysis of talent, retention and improvement of skills, provision of career opportunities, coaching of goals and performance, talent reviews, and succession planning to keep talent engaged and productive.

-Key features: Recruiting, candidate relationship management (CRM), onboarding, performance management, learning and development, succession planning, career development, compensation management, analytics and reporting, integration and API, compliance and security, and mobile accessibility.
+Key features: Recruiting, candidate relationship management (CRM), onboarding, performance management, learning and development, succession planning, compensation management, analytics and reporting, integration and API, compliance and security, and mobile accessibility.

 What customers say: